abdulbadii/notepad-plus-minus/README.md

-[Contributors](https://github.com/notepad-plus-plus/notepad-plus-plus/graphs/contributors).
-1 contributor put above is misaken
+[Contributors](https://github.com/notepad-plus-plus/notepad-plus-plus/graphs/contributors) are not 1 as above

 What is Notepad++ ?
 ===================